- Last Updated on Thursday, 04 October 2012 14:02 04 October 2012

-- Written by DAVID BRIGGS, the Association of Religion Data Archives, October 2, 2012
+- Contributed by DAVID BRIGGS, the Association of Religion Data Archives, October 2, 2012 DAVID BRIGGS, the Association of Religion Data Archives, October 2, 2012

 Retirement planning is not all about money.

 It may be just as important for aging Baby Boomers to have invested in their spiritual lives as in their 401K plans, new research shows.

 The benefits of increased spiritual activity range from battling loneliness through personal faith and church, synagogue and mosque attendance to reducing death anxiety through religious music, the studies indicate.

 And just as financial planners urge their clients to be prepared for living into their 90s, religious leaders can also make a case that a strong spiritual life provides a powerful foundation for coping with the trials of outliving our ability to care for ourselves.

 Faith serves for many older people as a tool to manage uncertainty and adversity, and as a source of comfort in difficult situations, according to researcher Lydia Manning of the Duke University Center for the Study of Aging and Human Development.

 “I think it’s incredibly important to take into account religion and spirituality” in older populations, she said.